google/WebFundamentals/src/_langs/en/tools/javascript/breakpoints/add-breakpoints.markdown

 To break at a given stage in the `XMLHttpRequest` event lifecycle:

-1. Open the **Sources** pane.

-2. Go to the **Event Listeners** panel.
+1. Go to the **Event Listener Breakpoints** panel.

-3. Expand the **XHR** dropdown menu.
+2. Expand the **XHR** dropdown menu.

-4. Select the stage in the event lifecycle which you want to break at.
+3. Select the stage in the event lifecycle which you want to break at.
-   DevTools breaks whenever that event occurs in any `XMLHttpRequest`.
+   DevTools breaks at that stage for all `XMLHttpRequest` events.

 ![Available breakpoints for XMLHttpRequest events](imgs/xhr-events.png)